DerpNerdd/fbla-mad-cordova/README.md

 **User Model (User.js)**
 Fields:

-- username (String)
+- name (String)
-- email (String, unique)
+- email (String, unique, required)
-- password (String, hashed)
+- password (String, hashed, required)
+- xp (Number, default: 0)
+- level (Number, default: 0)
+- profilePicture (String, default: cloudinaryLink)
+- bannerPicture (String, default: cloudinaryLink)
+- jeopardyScore (Number, default: 0)
+- ticTacToeWins (Number, default: 0)
+- coins (Number, default: 0)
-- isAdmin (Boolean, default: false)
+- timerChallengeTime (Number, default: 0)
+- testScores:
+  - subject (String, required)
+  - date (Date, required)
+  - score (Number, required)

 ## Security Considerations
 - Password Security: User passwords are hashed using bcrypt before storing in the database.
-Authentication: Sessions are managed securely using Express sessions and Passport.js.
+Authentication: Sessions are managed securely using Express sessions and with Token Authentication
 - Input Validation: All user inputs should be validated and sanitized to prevent injection attacks.
 - Access Control: Middleware functions ensure that only authorized users can access certain routes.

 ## Known Issues and TODOs
-- Image Uploads: Currently supports JPEG, PNG, and WebP formats.
-Consider adding validation for file size and type.
-- Email Service: Configure nodemailer with a reliable email service.
-Handle errors gracefully.
-- Testing: Implement unit and integration tests for critical components.
+- Testing: Implement unit and integration tests with iOS devices to make sure it works accross all platforms
 - Error Handling: Improve error handling and provide user-friendly error messages.
+- Shop: Implement the shop into the app to allow users to express themselves differently than others
+- Avatars: Implement avatars you can create with items bought from the shop

 ## Changelog
 v1.0.0
 - Initial release with core functionalities:
 - User authentication
-- Pet listing management
-- Contact pet owners
+- Gameified Learning
+- Profile integration and customization
-- Admin dashboard
+- Basic testing

 ## Credits
-This project was developed with the aim of facilitating pet adoption and helping pets find loving homes.
+This project was developed by the hard-working developers of Alan Sanchez and Daniel Freeman, with minor design ideas from Noelle Weaver.

-Thank you for contributing to the Pet Adoption Platform!
+Thank you for contributing to the Jolt FBLA-MAD Platform!